 The Company uses the full cost method of accounting for its oil and natural gas properties.
-Under this method, all acquisition, exploration and development costs, including certain related employee costs, incurred for the purpose of finding oil and natural gas are capitalized and amortized on a composite units of production method based on proved oil and natural gas reserves.
+Under this method, all acquisition, exploration and development costs, including certain related employee costs, incurred for the purpose of finding oil and natural gas are capitalized and amortized on a composite units of production method based on proved oil, NGL and natural gas reserves.
 Such amounts include the cost of drilling and equipping productive wells, dry hole costs, lease acquisition costs, delay rentals and other costs related to such activities.
 Costs, including related employee costs, associated with production and general corporate activities are expensed in the period incurred.
-Sales of oil and natural gas properties, whether or not being amortized currently, are accounted for as adjustments of capitalized costs, with no gain or loss recognized, unless such adjustments would significantly alter the relationship between capitalized costs and proved reserves of oil and natural gas.
+Sales of oil and natural gas properties, whether or not being amortized currently, are accounted for as adjustments of capitalized costs, with no gain or loss recognized, unless such adjustments would significantly alter the relationship between capitalized costs and proved reserves of oil, NGL and natural gas.

 The Company computes the provision for depletion of oil and natural gas properties using the units of production method based upon production and estimates of proved reserve quantities.
-Unevaluated costs and related carrying costs are excluded from the amortization base until the properties associated with these costs are evaluated.
-Approximately \$342.7 million and \$208.1 million of such costs were excluded from the amortization base as of December 31, 2014 and 2013, respectively.
-The amortization base includes estimated future development costs and dismantlement, restoration and abandonment costs, net of estimated salvage values.
-Total accumulated depletion for oil and natural gas properties was \$1.6 billion and \$1.3 billion for the years ended December 31, 2014 and 2013, respectively.
-Depletion expense for oil and natural gas properties was \$237.1 million, \$228.0 million and \$237.1 million for the years ended December 31, 2014, 2013 and 2012, respectively.
-There were no impairments recorded for the years ended December 31, 2014, 2013 and 2012.
-Depletion per barrel of oil equivalent for the Company's oil and natural gas properties was \$20.21, \$20.34 and \$20.98 for the years ended December 31, 2014, 2013 and 2012, respectively.
+Unevaluated costs and related carrying costs are excluded from the depletion base until the properties associated with these costs are evaluated.
+Approximately \$140.3 million and \$342.7 million of such costs were excluded from the depletion base as of December 31, 2015 and 2014, respectively.
+The depletion base includes estimated future development costs and dismantlement, restoration and abandonment costs, net of estimated salvage values.
+Total accumulated depletion and impairment for oil and natural gas properties was \$4.2 billion and \$1.6 billion for the years ended December 31, 2015 and 2014, respectively.
+Depletion expense for oil and natural gas properties was \$263.7 million, \$237.1 million and \$228.0 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+Depletion per barrel of oil equivalent for the Company's oil and natural gas properties was \$16.13, \$20.21 and \$20.34 for the years ended December 31, 2015, 2014 and 2013, respectively.

 The Company excludes the costs directly associated with acquisition and evaluation of unevaluated properties from the depletion calculation until it is determined whether or not proved reserves can be assigned to the properties.
 The Company capitalizes a portion of its interest costs on its unevaluated properties.
 Capitalized interest becomes a part of the cost of the unevaluated properties and is subject to depletion when proved reserves can be assigned to the associated properties.
 All items classified as unevaluated property are assessed on a quarterly basis for possible impairment or reduction in value.
-The assessment includes consideration of the following factors, among others: intent to drill, remaining lease term, geological and geophysical evaluations, drilling results and activity, the assignment of evaluated reserves, and the economic viability of development if proved reserves are assigned.
-During any period in which these factors indicate an impairment, the cumulative drilling costs incurred to date for such property and all or a portion of the associated leasehold costs are transferred to the full cost pool and are then subject to amortization.
+The assessment includes consideration of the following factors, among others: intent to drill, remaining lease term, geological and geophysical evaluations, drilling results and activity, the assignment of evaluated reserves and the economic viability of development if proved reserves are assigned.
+During any period in which these factors indicate an impairment, the cumulative drilling costs incurred to date for such property and all or a portion of the associated leasehold costs are transferred to the full cost pool and are then subject to depletion.